x-ji/hpylm-word-segmentation/README.md

 # HPYLM Word Segmentation

+There are three main foci of this project:
+- Evaluate the applicability and performance of the nested Pitman-Yor model for word segmentation, not only on non-space-separated languages, but also on other languages stripped of spaces.
+- Evaluate the suitability of different styles of programming languages (Julia and Rust) for such a task.
+- Provide detailed documentation and comments for each module and function, so that others who are interested in Pitman-Yor model might find the implementations useful.

 <!-- Note: The old code is in `julia-hpylm`.
 However, it is very inefficient and still contains some errors.
 The new code currently being worked upon (which tries to properly implement the infinite-gram character-level HPYLM model) is in the folder `julia-nhpylm`. -->

 - The folder `julia-hpylm` contains some old code, which is obsolete.